-Real milk is the leading food source for 9 essential nutrients in children 2-18 years of age, including calcium, vitamin D and potassium.
-Together, these nutrients help fuel kids during their critical growth years and beyond.1,2
+Real milk is the leading food source of 9 nutrients in children 2-18 years of age, including calcium, vitamin D and potassium, and each 8 oz glass of milk provides 13 essential nutrients.
+Together, these nutrients fuel kids during their critical growth years and beyond.1-2

-These findings add to a growing body of research that suggests regularly drinking milk during the growing years (all the way through late teens/early twenties) is associated with greater height in the teen years.
-Research has also linked regularly skipping milk to reduced height and increased fracture rates.4-6
+A growing body of research suggests that regularly drinking milk during the growing years (all the way through late teens/early 20s) is associated with greater height in the teen years, while research has linked regularly skipping milk to reduced height and increased fracture rates.4-6